-- How does this Tenet benefit us? - Think back, maybe even to your youth.
+- How does this Tenet benefit us at work?
+What about in our personal lives? - Think back, maybe even to your youth.
 Were you ever the new kid in school or the new member of a team?
 What specifically did others do, or not do, to make you feel that welcome/unwelcome? - What everyday environments or situations can you think of where being welcoming to others would make a positive impact?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.